 Inquire about grant-funded training

-Online lean training and remote coaching can be a cost-effective way to spread dollars received from the Small Rural Hospital Improvement Grant Program (SHIP).
-Inquire about our SHIP-funded work with Critical Access Hospitals in Indiana and Oregon under the Lean Healthcare Transformation Initiative.
+Online LDI Training is a cost-effective way to spread Small Rural Hospital Improvement Grant Program (SHIP)-awarded dollars.
+Inquire about our SHIP work with Critical Access Hospitals in two states.

 Webinar: Effective Implementation of Lean Methodologies in Rural Healthcare (PHA webinar presentation for the National Rural Health Association)